nullivex/ah-wiki/Clients/Web-Socket-Clients.md

 Just like the additional actions added for TCP connection, web socket connections have access to the chat room methods.
 A suggested template which exposes them is [provided in actionHero and you can view it here](https://github.com/evantahler/actionHero/blob/master/examples/clients/web/actionHeroWebSocket.js).
 You will note that there are methods provided to use the chat methods and acquire metadata.

+`connection.type` for a webSocket client is "webSocket".
+This type will not change regardless of if the client has fallen back to another protocol.

 Data is always returned as JSON objects to the webSocket client.

 An example web socket session might be the following: